FluxML/fluxml.github.io/gsoc.md

 <h1>FluxML Projects - Summer of Code</h1>
 ~~~

 Flux usually takes part in [Google Summer of Code](https://summerofcode.withgoogle.com) as a NumFocus organization.
 We follow the same [rules and application guidelines](https://julialang.org/jsoc/projects/) as Julia, so please check there for more information on applying.
-Below are a set of ideas for potential projects (though you are welcome to explore anything you are interested in). **Please note that year for the idea list.
+Below are a set of ideas for potential projects (though you are welcome to explore anything you are interested in). **Please note the year by the ideas list below.
 Project ideas from a previous year will not always carry over to a new year.**

 Flux projects are typically very competitive; we encourage you to get started early, as successful contributors typically have early PRs or working prototypes as part of the application.
 It is a good idea to simply start contributing via issue discussion and PRs and let a project grow from there; you can take a look at [this list of issues](https://github.com/FluxML/Flux.jl/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) for some starter contributions.
 Please see the [contributing guide](https://github.com/FluxML/Flux.jl/blob/master/CONTRIBUTING.md) for help first.

-# FluxML GSoC 2023 Ideas List
+# FluxML GSoC 2024 Ideas List

 ## Writing Julia-native kernels for common NN operations